Ron Boudrie

 Ronald "Ron" Hermannes Boudrie (born 6 April 1960) is a retired volleyball player from the Netherlands who represented his native country at two consecutive Summer Olympics starting in 1988.
-He ended up in fifth place at the 1988 Summer Olympics in Seoul, and received a silver medal four years later at the 1992 Summer Olympics in Barcelona.
+He was part of the Netherlands men's national team that placed fifth at the 1988 Summer Olympics in Seoul, and won the silver medal four years later at the 1992 Summer Olympics in Barcelona.